g023/g023-OllamaMan/README.md

 ## 📋 Overview

-Ollama Manager is designed to simplify the management and utilization of Ollama servers running on local networks or remote machines.
+g023's OllamaMan - Ollama Manager is designed to simplify the management and utilization of Ollama servers running on local networks or remote machines.
 It offers a unified web interface that eliminates the need for command-line interactions, making AI model deployment and usage accessible to users who prefer graphical interfaces.

 ![Screenshot](screenshot.png)